 There are several possible uses for context documents besides providing chaining and binding of services.
-The context document can provide default startup views for particular classes of users.
-For example specific applications require a specific list of layers.
-The context document can store not only the current settings but also additional information about each layer (e.g., available styles, formats, spatial reference system, etc.) to avoid having to query the map server again once the user has selected a layer.
-Finally, the context document could be saved from one client session and transferred to a different client application to start up with the same context.
+The context document can provide default startup views for particular classes of user.
+For example specific applications require specific list of layers.
+The context document can store not only the current settings but also additional information about each layer (e.g., available styles, formats, SRS, etc.) to avoid having to query the map server again once the user has selected a layer.
+Finally, the Context document could be saved from one client session and transferred to a different client application to start up with the same context.
 In this document, we just focus on its binding functionalities.

-ii.
 Federating through aggregated WMS capability: